Appearance

 - Icon — a small badge for the profile card.

 That's the whole dialog.
-There is no "start from scratch versus clone" choice — every new profile starts fully inherited, with all 45 settings deferring to your account defaults.
+There is no "start from scratch versus clone" choice — every new profile starts fully inherited, with every setting deferring to your account defaults.
 On create you're taken straight to the profile editor.

 TIP